sugarlabs/sugar-docs/contributing.md

     git push origin topic1:topic1-try2

-Finally submit the new pull request through the github site as you did before.
+Finally submit the new pull-request on GitHub as you did before.

 Make sure to add "Fixes #1234" to the commit message, being #1234 the number of the issue ticket related to your changes.
 This way, the ticket will be closed automatically.